nikic/nikic.github.com/_posts/2012-01-28-htmlspecialchars-improvements-in-PHP-5-4.markdown

 Let's have a look at the different behaviors ([demo][8]):

-{% highlight php %}
+{% highlight php startinline %}
-<?php // "\80" is invalid UTF-8 in this context
+// "\80" is invalid UTF-8 in this context
 var_dump(htmlspecialchars("a\x80b"));                 // string(0) ""
 var_dump(htmlspecialchars("a\x80b", ENT_IGNORE));     // string(2) "ab"
 var_dump(htmlspecialchars("a\x80b", ENT_SUBSTITUTE)); // string(5) "a�b"